acr8133/kOS-Scripts-old/README.md

  - **Payload Mass (kg)**
  	- The script will actually work even if payload mass is wrong.
 For efficient launches, set this to the correct value.
  - **Target Orbit (km / deg)**
- 	- Only capable of circular orbits, 0° for equatorial and 90° for polar orbits.
+ 	- Only capable of circular orbits, 0° for equatorial and 90° for polar orbits, go higher for retrograde orbits.
  	- Inclination will be overwritten if the ship is set to rendezvous to a target.
  - **Payload Type**
  	- Gigan